SanthoshKumarSM02/2048-Game-on-EKS/README.md

 ---
 # Step.6

-# deploys the AWS Load Balancer Controller into your Amazon EKS cluster, using Helm, a package manager for Kubernetes.
+# Deploys the AWS Load Balancer Controller into your Amazon EKS cluster, using Helm, a package manager for Kubernetes.
 ```bash
 helm repo add eks https://aws.github.io/eks-charts
 ```